MaheshReddy-05/Micro-Processor-MASM/README.md

 le   -> jump if lesser or equal to
 shr  -> shift right or we can say dividing by 2
 shl  -> shift left or we can say multiple by

+#Not yet done hit u back with many more programs